How Laminar Flow Hoods Work: Maintaining Sterile Environments

 Horizontal laminar flow hoods propel air from the back of the hood towards the user.
 This is great for tasks that don't involve toxic chemicals but need a clean work area, like preparing media plates in microbiology labs.
 Since the air flows directly towards the user, it’s crucial that the work does not generate harmful aerosols.

 On the flip side, vertical laminar flow hoods push air from the top of the hood downward.
 This setup is ideal when handling hazardous materials because it minimizes the risk of inhaling toxic substances.
-Vertical hoods are often seen in pharmacies and industries where workers deal with chemicals that should not be inhaled or come in direct contact with the skin.
+Vertical hoods are often seen in pharmacy cleanrooms and in industries where workers deal with chemicals that should not be inhaled or come in direct contact with the skin.

 The Role of HEPA Filters in Laminar Flow Hoods